These are all transmitted by Mendelian inheritance and include 6 major subgroups.

 Mutations in genes encoding subunits of the respiratory chain (“direct hits”).
 As noted above, mtDNA encodes only 13 subunits of the respiratory chain, while nDNA encodes all subunits of complex II, most subunits of the other 4 complexes, as well as CoQ10 and cytochrome c.
 Nuclear DNA mutations can affect respiratory chain complexes directly or indirectly.

-Direct "hits,” that is, mutations in genes encoding respiratory chain subunits, are known for all 5 complexes.
+Direct "hits,” that is, mutations in genes encoding respiratory chain subunits, are known mostly for 2 complexes (complex 1 and complex 2).
 In general – and in keeping with the all-or-none effects of mendelian mutations (most of which are recessive), as opposed to the variegated effects of heteroplasmic mtDNA mutations – disorders due to “direct hits” manifest at or soon after birth and are very severe, often lethal in infancy.
 Most of these mutations have been associated with autosomal recessive forms of Leigh syndrome, a disorder that reflects the ravages of energy shortage on the developing nervous system.
 The neuropathological (or neuroradiological) hallmarks of Leigh syndrome are bilateral symmetric lesions all along the nervous system, but especially in the basal ganglia, thalamus, brainstem, and cerebellar roof nuclei.
 Microscopically, there is neuronal loss, proportional loss of myelin, reactive astrocytosis, and proliferation of cerebral microvessels (DiMauro et al 2013).

 Mutations in assembly proteins (“indirect hits”).
 Even when all nDNA-encoded subunits of the various complexes are expressed correctly, they have to be translated, imported into mitochondria, and directed to the mitochondrial inner membrane, where they assemble with their mtDNA-encoded and nDNA-encoded counterparts.

 The search for the molecular basis of COX-deficient Leigh syndrome led to the simultaneous discovery by 2 laboratories of the first mutant assembly gene, SURF1 (Tiranti et al 1998; Zhu et al 1998).
-More recently, mutant assembly factors have been found through whole exome sequencing (WES) of patients with specific respiratory chain complex deficiencies, such as children with complex I deficiency (Calvo et al 2010).
+Mutant assembly factors have been found through whole exome sequencing (WES) of patients with specific respiratory chain complex deficiencies, such as children with complex I deficiency (Calvo et al 2010).